Kometa-Team/Kometa/docs/builders/trakt.md

 **Trakt Lists cannot be sorted through the API, but the list is always returned to the default list order if you own the list.**

+???+ tip

+    If you have [authorized Trakt](../config/trakt.md) then you can use private Trakt Lists, this is not possible if you have not authorized Trakt.

 ```yaml
 collections:
   Christmas: